ofiwg/libfabric/man/fi_domain.3.md

 Domain level capabilities.
 Domain capabilities indicate domain level features that are supported by the provider.

+*FI_LOCAL_COMM*
+: At a conceptual level, this field indicates that the underlying device supports loopback communication.
+More specifically, this field indicates that an endpoint may communicate with other endpoints that are allocated from the same underlying named domain.
+If this field is not set, an application may need to use an alternate domain or mechanism (e.g. shared memory) to communicate with peers that execute on the same node.

+*FI_REMOTE_COMM*
+: This field indicates that the underlying provider supports communication with nodes that are reachable over the network.
+If this field is not set, then the provider only supports communication between processes that execute on the same node -- a shared memory provider, for example.

 *FI_SHARED_AV*
 : Indicates that the domain supports the ability to share address vectors among multiple processes using the named address vector